Learn how to start project-based learning in just 5 days of FREE on demand training!

-I don’t think that all differentiation can be planned.
+I don’t think that all differentiation needs to be planned.
 Even after pre-assessing a student, you may find that they need more or less help than it seems.
-Many teachers differentiate naturally during their lessons without even thinking about it.
+Many teachers know how to differentiate naturally during their lessons without even thinking about it.

 Here are some examples: